AnatolyKoptelov/4_json/README.md

 # Prettify JSON

 Application for gett pretty view of JSON files downloaded from web.
-Sometimes, there files can be zipped for traffic volume economy.
+Sometimes, theire files can be zipped for traffic volume economy.
 For example: https://op.mos.ru/EHDWSREST/catalog/export/get?id=232872
-Application  can read a JSON file by path to the file in web and and even open the zipped files.
+Application  can read a JSON file by path in web and and even open the zipped files.
 By default, it works with encoded utf_8 files, but sometimes downloaded files can have a different encoding.
 You can use optional parameter "codec" for decode original file. iA value of this parameter  should be taken from the list on the oficial Python site: https://docs.python.org/3.5/library/codecs.html#standard-encodings There are 2 ways for using this application:
-1)      With command line.
+1)With command line.
     Run command python pprint_json.py <path_to_file> [codec]
-2)      With import function
+2)With import function
     Function returns a dictionary with 3 objects:
 	- rc: request code = 1 for success, negative value for unsuccess
 	- rt: text explanation of request code
-	- json: pretty view of original json file if success or None if unsuccess Simpe example:
+	- json: pretty view of original json file if success or None if unsuccess

+Simpe example:
 ``````````````````````````````````````````````````````````````````````
 from  pprint_json import pretty_json